INDEX

 Opportunity category Opportunity description Business impact (2030) *1 Our Group's response

-Opportunity Energy source Cost reduction by introducing renewable energy Medium Medium
+Opportunity Energy source Cost reduction by introducing renewable energy Small Small

 Products and services Increased sales of low-power- consumption compatible products due to expansion of CPS/IoT society Medium Medium

-• In electronic devices such as quartz crystals and oscillators, expand sales of low-power-consumption products
+• Increase sales of electronic devices such as quartz crystals and oscillators by expanding the range of low-power products and creating new markets.

 • In high-precision components that contribute to power saving in data centers, actively promote replacement of old products with new ones